mlswg/mls-protocol/draft-ietf-mls-protocol.md

 is joining via an external commit.

 In this process, the joiner sends a new `init_secret` value to the group using the HPKE export method.
-The joiner then uses that `init_secret` with information provided in the GroupInfo and an external Commit to initialize their copy of the key schedule for the new epoch.
+The joiner then uses that `init_secret` with information provided in the PublicGroupState and an external Commit to initialize their copy of the key schedule for the new epoch.

 ~~~~~
 kem_output, context = SetupBaseS(external_pub, "")